-- Before posting pictures contact your case worker or certifier for this approval.
+- Before posting pictures contact your case worker for this approval.
 This will ensure posting pictures of foster children in your home poses no potential safety risks related to the child or to you.
 In some cases the child’s family cannot know where the child is placed.

 - The children are not identified by name

 - The children are not identified as foster children

 - There is no discussion on the social networking sites about case specific information about the child or the child’s family

 In today’s world, it is important that children & young adults entering the workforce be technologically literate.
 Unfortunately, children in the child welfare system often have less computer access and use due to residential instability, educational discontinuity, and other environmental obstacles.
 It is critical that young people in foster care are not left even farther behind their peers due to a digital divide.